kleinmatic/news-nerd-survey/README.md

 In the meantime, send us your unvarnished thoughts.
 What sucks?
 What and who are we missing?
 Is the first one too long?
 If so, what questions should we skip?
 Pull requests and Github issues are welcome.

 Right now, things are divided into two questionnaires: One, [a census](census.md) that would go out to a single contact person at as many newsrooms as possible so we know we're getting a reliable count.
 Second, a more [qualitative survey](survey.md) designed to be answered by everybody.

+This survey is currently being shepherded by Scott Klein from ProPublica, Brian Hamman from The New York Times, and Dan Sinker and Erika Owens from OpenNews.